-Trident United Way will be partnering with three local organizations, one in each of the Tri-Counties, to support Community Gardens in our region.
-Our goal is to use Community Gardens to improve food security and provide education on organic and sustainable agriculture practices, particularly within underserved and low-income areas.
+Trident United Way is working to increase access to fresh fruits and vegetables in community spaces to improve food security and provide education on organic and sustainable agriculture practices, particularly within underserved and low-income areas.

 Each Community Garden site will be provided with necessary supplies, including materials to build garden beds